pekrau/Neogram/README.md

 # Neogram 0.7.8

-YAML specification for diagrams of different kinds.
+Generate SVG for diagrams of different kinds from YAML specification.

 The YAML file must contain the software identification marker: